TheTribesman/wallet-template/README.md

 * Can run on main network, testnet, local regtest mode etc.

 It is not designed to be used directly.
 Instead it's meant to be forked by developers and used as a base for the development of real wallets.
 A great use case is to build contract based apps.
-It's been used as the foundation of:
+Bitcoinj wallet template (which this wallet template is based on) has been used as the foundation of:

 * Lighthouse, a crowdfunding wallet
 * Bitcoin Authenticator, a wallet that supports two-factor auth